DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

-In opposite to the first printing models like the TI-5040 this one was produced in Japan.
-The basic functions are similar, the technics inside totally different.
+In opposite to the first printing models like the TI-5040 and TI-5135 this one was manufactured in Japan.
+The basic functions are similar, the technology inside completely different.

 This calculator was available either with display or without (TI-5120).
-A cheaper calculator with thermal printer was introduced with the TI-5135.
-A sibbling to the TI-5130 with 12-digits printing capability was introduced in two steps.
+A sibbling of the TI-5130 with 12-digits printing capability was introduced in two steps.
 The first TI-5142 with a totally different styling and within month the final TI-5142.

-In the year 1983 Texas Instruments changed the design line again to the "office grey" colouring schema of other office products.
+In 1983 Texas Instruments changed the design line again to the "office grey" coloring schema of other office products.
 The desktop line then covered 6 different calculators:

 About 7 years later TI introduced a paperless printer.
-Visit the TI-5038.
+Please visit the TI-5038.

 If you have additions to the above article please email: joerg@datamath.org.